-Prior to administering oral appliance therapy, the providing sleep medicine dentist should complete a thorough evaluation of the patient’s periodontal health, including the use of current radiograph to asses dental disease.
+Prior to administering oral appliance therapy, the providing sleep medicine dentist should complete a thorough evaluation of the patient’s periodontal health, including the use of current radiograph to assess dental disease.
 The initial examination should also include a review of the patient’s history of OSA symptoms and previous treatments.

 A complete dental examination to assess appropriateness of oral appliance therapy should include the identification of decayed, missing and restored teeth, occlusal classification and open interdental contacts, maximum interincisal opening and overbite, overjet and mobility status.
 The range of normal jaw protrusion should be noted, along with occlusal wear patterns including evidence of bruxism and clenching.